 In Continuous Mode the statistics calculations are done over the same number of samples, 10000, but these samples are updated in real time in a first-in-first-out (FIFO) fashion.
 The system starts filling up the list of 10000 and calculates the statistics with the available number of samples at hand.
-When the list is filled, the oldest measurement is replaced with the latest measurement.
+When the list is filled, as the next sample comes, the system drops the first measurement in the list, number 1, shifts the entire list down, and places the next measurement on the 10000 level.
 The statistics are recalculated for the new list and the process repeats with the new measurement.